 Our Early Years

-At Whittle Academy we believe that each child is a unique individual who is constantly learning and can be resilient, capable, confident, and self-assured.
-We know that children learn to be strong and independent through positive relationships.
-Children are active, inquisitive, and intelligent and it is our role to provide them with a caring, secure environment which is also challenging and interesting.
-Children learn and develop in different ways and at different rates.
-At Whittle we believe that everyone has the right to reach their full potential surrounded by people who believe in them.
+At Whittle Academy our curriculum is designed to give children the future they deserve.
+We believe that each child is a unique individual who is constantly learning and can be resilient, capable, confident, and self-assured.
+Our children learn to be strong and independent through positive relationships.
+All our children are active, inquisitive, and intelligent and we provide them with a caring, secure environment which is also challenging and interesting.
+Our children learn and develop in different ways and at different rates.
+At Whittle Academy we believe that everyone has the right to reach their full potential surrounded by people who believe in them.

-The aims of the EYFS at Inspire are:
+The aims of the Inspire EYFS Curriculum are:

-• To provide high quality phonics teaching to give all children the best opportunity to become confident mark makers and readers
+- To provide high quality phonics and early reading teaching so become confident mark makers and readers

-• To give children the opportunity to develop and improve their skills in counting, understanding, and using numbers as well as exploring shape, space, and measure
+- To develop and improve children’s skills in counting, understanding, and using numbers as well as exploring shape, space, and measure

-• To give children the opportunity to explore and foster curiosity about the world around them
+- To provide opportunities for children to explore the world around them

-• To provide an inspiring learning environment both inside and out, allowing children to to be enthusiastic risk takers who set their own challenges and follow their own interest and lines of enquiry
+- To develop enthusiastic risk takers who set their own challenges and follow their own interests and lines of enquiry

-The Early Years Foundation Stage curriculum is organised to take care of and develop the whole child and not just their academic learning.
-The Foundation curriculum is split into 7 areas of learning, 3 prime areas and 4 specific areas.
+Our Early Years Foundation Stage curriculum is organised to take care of and develop the whole child and not just their academic learning.
+Our EYFS curriculum is split into 7 areas of learning, 3 prime areas and 4 specific areas.